 Binoculars, bins, whatever you call them, no self-respecting prepper would be without at least one pair constantly on hand.

-Potentially crucial for your survival, then, picking the right pair of binoculars is obviously important, so what do you look for when purchasing your binoculars?
+Potentially crucial for your survival, then, picking, and learning to use, the right pair of binoculars is obviously important, so what do you look for when purchasing your binoculars?

 How to Choose Binoculars